 Please notice that in verse 26 aiteo and erotao are clearly used interchangeably to mean the same thing! (make request in prayer).
 The word erotao is actually translated as "pray" in verse 26.
-If one is honest, surely he will concede that the two words (erotao, aiteo) must have the same meaning in verse 23 as well.
+If one is honest, he will concede that the two words (erotao, aiteo) must have the same meaning in verse 23 as well.
 The similarities between these two verses are extremely compelling, and this comparison is much more plausible than trying to pair verse 23 with earlier verses in the chapter that are dissimilar.

-Jesus was saying, "You will not erotao me at all (v23a), because you will erotao the Father!" (v26b).
+Jesus is saying, "You will not erotao me at all (v23a), because you will erotao the Father!" (v26b).
 Whatever it is that Jesus is saying they would be doing to the Father, Jesus is also saying they would not be doing that to Jesus.
 Obviously they would not be asking the Father for information, but making requests of Him in prayer (erotao, v26b).
 This means that they would not be going to Jesus in prayer! (erotao, v23a).

 Let the reader note that Jesus went on to "pray" (from the Greek root erotao) to the Father several times, praying in the very next chapter (John 17:9, 15, 20).
 This was after He told His disciples not to erotao (pray to) Him "in that day" after His ascension!
 (John 16:23, 26).
-See also the use of erotao in John 4:31, 40, 47 and 14:16, in which it does not mean "asking a question for information."
+See also the use of erotao in John 4:31, 40, 47 and 14:16, in which it is not used to mean "asking a question for information."

-When determining the meaning of this passage, close attention should be paid to the contrast Jesus was making.
-Even those who believe men can pray to Jesus would have to admit that the last half of John 16:23 was a reference to prayer.
-To say that the first part of John 16:23 was not a reference to prayer is to ignore the contrast Jesus was making.
-If one ignores the contrast Jesus was making in verse 23, then he ignores what Jesus was really teaching.
+When determining the meaning of this passage, one should also pay close attention to the contrast Jesus is making.
+Even those who believe men can pray to Jesus would have to admit that the last half of John 16:23 is referring to prayer.
+To say that the first part of John 16:23 is not referring to prayer is to ignore the contrast Jesus is making.
+If one ignores the contrast Jesus is making in verse 23, then he ignores what Jesus was really teaching.

 This passage destroys the doctrine of praying to Jesus!
-May all Christians listen to what the Lord said and obey Him (Matt.
+Dear reader, if you have any respect for the authority of the Lord, please listen to what He said and obey Him!
+(Matt.
 28:18-20; 1 Tim.
 6:15; 1 Sam.
 15:22-23).
 By the way, this also is another reason to rule out the possibility of inserting a "me" into John 14:14.